 In 2013, Lublin turned her TED talk into her third company, raising $4 million and launching Crisis Text Line.
 Heralded as a pioneer in big data for social good, Crisis Text Line has processed 2.8 million messages in its first year.

 Lublin’s approach to business, teens, and technology has transcended the not-for-profit world, making her a sought-after expert and public speaker.
 She wrote a monthly column for Fast Company for two years and taught graduate-level courses as an at Yale and NYU.
-Leveraging her social media-savvy and can-do attitude, Lublin has advised corporate social cause campaigns including Chase Community Giving and Pepsi Refresh.
+Leveraging her social media-savvy and can-do attitude, Lublin has advised corporate social cause campaigns including Chase Community Giving, The Bully Text: Superstar Edition with WWE, and Pepsi Refresh.
 She is also the author of business best seller Zilch: The Power of Zero in Business.

 The Schwab Foundation named her one of 2014’s Social Entrepreneurs of the Year.
 The World Economic Forum selected her as a Young Global Leader in 2007, welcoming her participation in Davos for five years.
 She is an Aspen Institute Crown Fellow.
 In 2011, 2012, 2013, and 2014 Lublin was named one of the NonProfit Times’ 50 Most Powerful.
 Lublin has been featured on Oprah, 60 Minutes, CNN, and in The New York Times, Wall Street Journal, and The Economist.

 Lublin has a BA from Brown, an M.Litt from Oxford, and a law degree from NYU.